ZedThree/HPCAcademyFortran/practicals/practical_04.md

 ### Further

-1. Write a `logical function`s that takes three rational numbers and a `function` $f$ and returns true if the result of applying $f$ to the first two numbers is equal to the third number.
+1. Write a `logical function` that takes three rational numbers and a `function` $f$ and returns true if the result of applying $f$ to the first two numbers is equal to the third number.
 Use this to implement your tests